 “Aren’t you worried about the risk?
 If you got caught, you’d be sent to prison.”

 Rich stood to get a clear read on the compass, then sat back down behind the wheel.
 “We could use a strong woman and you’re a damn good sailor — a natural, with good judgment.
-Your quick response to Jake falling overboard was impressive.
-A lot of people would have panicked.”
+A lot of people would have panicked when Jake fell overboard.”

 “At least he was on a tether,” Ella said, remembering her father bragging to his shipmates that she was a natural.
 “Why do you want a woman onboard?”

 “Deflect suspicion.
-With a woman crew member, we could sail into port looking like a couple coming in from a day sail.”
+We could sail into port looking like a couple coming in from a day sail.”

-Ella looked away, out at the sea, feeling more disappointed in Rich than complimented by his trust: an invitation into a secret world with the lure of fast money.
-It was against all she had been taught by her father, who regarded people in the drug trade as criminals unwilling to perform an honest day’s work for what they wanted.
+Ella looked away, out at the sea, feeling more disappointed in Rich than complimented by his trust.
+An invitation into a secret world with the lure of fast money: it was against all she had been taught by her father, who regarded people in the drug trade as criminals unwilling to perform an honest day’s work for what they wanted.

-“I’d never do a run, Rich,” she said turning back to him.
 “You know I’m planning on opening a restaurant?
-It’s been my dream since I started culinary school.
 I put a deposit on a place in the Keys.”